Skip to main content

 Whitelisting Redirect URLs

-To add or remove a URL from the whitelist, please reach out to a Stitch Engineer via our Support Form
+To add or remove a URL from the whitelist, please reach out to the Stitch team.

 Please note that production clients will not be allowed to use unsecure redirect_uri params such as http.
 For example